mah0001/metadata-editor-docs-v2/documenting_geographic.md

     - Use formal names of organizations or projects to support discoverability and proper attribution.
     - Do not use this field for legal constraints or licensing

 - **`Status`** This element specifies the current state or progress of the dataset or resource.
 It is a mandatory element in ISO 19115 metadata, as it helps users understand whether the dataset is completed, ongoing, planned, or obsolete.
-  Expectation:
+The expectations are as follows:
   - Content: A code from a controlled vocabulary defined by ISO 19115.
 The expected value is taken from the MD_ProgressCode code list.
-  - Common values include:
+Common values include:
     - completed – data collection and processing are finished
     - historicalArchive – no longer maintained but archived for reference
     - obsolete – superseded by a newer dataset